Export Requirements by Country and Jurisdiction (N-Z)

 Certification Requirements

-The original version of the certificate must accompany consignments on entry into the Republic of Turkey (original signature of an authorized officer, the name in capital letters, the qualification and title, and original stamp of the competent authority).
+The health certificate must be issued after all products in the consignment have been produced but before the consignment leaves U.S. control, ideally when it departs the dispatch establishment.
+The original certificate must accompany consignments on entry into the Republic of Turkey (original signature of an authorized officer, the name in capital letters, the qualification and title, and original stamp of the competent authority).

 Tolerances or Guidelines - None specified.